2018 Graduate, Bachelor of Multidisciplinary Studies

 When we first reached out to Holly she said, "I am just an average mom trying to reach a goal that I put on hold too many times.
 My kids are growing, my marriage is strong, and my career needs a kick in the rear-end.
 My goal of finishing at the end of the Spring 2018 semester was set intentionally, as it will be when my son graduates from high school.
 I already have a mental image of the picture we will take together in our graduation caps & gowns.
 It’s my motivation!"

-Holly and her son graduated as planned, in Spring 2018; they are pictured here in their graduated caps and gowns.
+Holly and her son graduated as planned, in Spring 2018; they are pictured here in their graduate caps and gowns.

 Why she enrolled in the program: